opnfv/bottlenecks/docs/testing/developer/devguide/posca_guide.rst

 Run POSCA Locally
 =================

-POSCA testsuite is hight automated regarding test environment preparation, installing testing tools, excuting tests and show the report/analysis.
+POSCA testsuite is highly automated regarding test environment preparation, installing testing tools, excuting tests and showing the report/analysis.
 A few steps are needed to run it locally.

 It is presumed that a user is using Compass4nfv to deploy OPNFV Danube and the user logins jumper server as root.